knabben/blog/content/2023/0608/_index.md

 using SSL/TLS X.509 certificates.

 This post will detail and demonstrate a client/server implementation that uses gRPC as a protocol of communication and uses these TLS certificates for channels credentials.

-The last part introduces `cert-manager` another CNCF project for PKI management inside Kubernetes clusters, and its going to move the application to containers and use automatic generated certs instead.
+Projects like `cert-manager`, a CNCF project, can be used for PKI management inside Kubernetes clusters if you are using container workload in production.

 ## TLS and SSL